 OSU and CPH discourage voluntary cost share unless the FOA has language suggesting that the cost share may influence the proposal review.
 Note: cost share is a real expense and the source for the expense must be identified in advance.
 The PI's Division Chair, ADR, and Assistant Dean for Finance and Administration must review and approve any proposal with a cost share before its submission to the funder.
-If prior approval is not secured, the award is unlikely to be accepted.

-Types of Cost Share: Required and Voluntary
+Types of Cost Share

+Required

-Required.
-Required cost share occurs when a portion of the costs for the project are required per the sponsor's FOA to be committed and paid for from another funding source other than the sponsor or the sponsor states that certain costs are disallowed but unavoidable.
+A portion of the costs for the project are required per the sponsor's FOA to be committed and paid for from another funding source other than the sponsor or the sponsor states that certain costs are disallowed but unavoidable.
 An example of unavoidable disallowed costs could be portions of fringe benefits, tuition and minimum stipend rates required by Federal Labor Standards Act.
 The PI must secure the required cost share funding from other sources to meet the requirements of the FOA.